 - The purpose of ZBB can be defeated if the results are uncertain.

-Zero-based budgeting tries to arrive at the reasonable expenses required to be incurred by the organization based on needs and requirements.
+Zero-based budgeting actively aims to arrive at the reasonable expenses required to be incurred by the organization based on its needs and requirements.
 ZBB can bring cost optimization, bringing significance to the budgeting exercise.
 It helps set the correct targets, improving business performance and operating efficiency.
 Though ZBB is a time-consuming exercise, it is the most fitting and appropriate way of budget preparation.
 It also brings accountability and a sense of ownership to the system across all functional teams.

 In ZBB, all budget amounts need to be justified, and it needs to be approved.
 ZBB aims to look for opportunities, improve budgeting efficiency, and reduce unnecessary expenses and costs.
 It is the concept of proper spending for suitable activities.
-It, in turn, leads to better utilization of the organization’s funds for the critical actions which could bring desired results to the organization.
+It, in turn, leads to better utilization of the organization’s funds for critical actions which could bring desired results to the organization.
 It is a forward-looking way of budgeting.